-Once everything is in place, sealed, leveled, dried, and quality-control checked, your countertop installation is complete.
-We will reconnect fixtures and wiring, as needed.
+Once everything is in place, sealed, leveled, dried, and quality-control checked, your countertop installation is complete!
+Our kitchen countertop installers will reconnect fixtures and wiring as needed.
 Remember, other installers may not be qualified to reconnect wiring, so it will be necessary to hire an electrician.
 The lead installer will review the specific ongoing care and maintenance information for your particular countertop material.
 Granite varies from quartz which varies from marble, so be sure to know what use and care considerations you should take.

-Contact us when considering new countertops, vanities, jacuzzi surrounds, fireplace surrounds, and other custom designs.
+Contact us today to get started on your new kitchen and bathroom countertops, vanities, jacuzzi surrounds, fireplace surrounds, and other custom designs!